typedb/typedb-docs/07-workbase/04-schema-designer.md

 </div>

 ## Design a Schema
-Workbase allows the visualisation and design of a grakn schema.
+Workbase allows the visualisation and design of a typedb schema.

 ### Navigate to the Schema Designer